algorand/bls_sigs_ref/sage-impl/README.md

 # hash-to-curve proof-of-concept implementations in Sage

-This directory contains a Sage implementation of BLS signing (verifying is WIP).
+This directory contains a Sage implementation of the BLS signatures draft.

 ## prerequisites